anywhichway/hcx/README.md

 HCX does not use a virtual DOM, it's dependency tracker laser targets just those nodes that need updates.
 No work has yet been done on rendering optimization, but 60Hz (which is adequate for most applications) should be achievable.

-HCX allows designers express a UI as HTML and CSS at whatever [micro](#templates-and-remote-content), macro, or monolithic scale they wish and then hand-off to programmers to layer in functionality.
+HCX allows designers to express a UI as HTML and CSS at whatever [micro](#templates-and-remote-content), macro, or monolithic scale they wish and then hand-off to programmers to layer in functionality.
 Designers can continue to adjust much of the HTML while programmers are at work.
 For designers that wish to code, HCX also makes the transition into bits and pieces of JavaScript easier than moving into a full build/code oriented environment.